numba/numba/docs/source/reference/envvars.rst

    its CPython-compatible wrapper (whose name begins with ``wrapper.``).
    Note that the function is often inlined inside the wrapper, as well.

+.. envvar:: NUMBA_DEBUG_ARRAY_OPT

+   Dump debugging information related to the processing associated with the parallel=True jit decorator option.

 .. envvar:: NUMBA_DUMP_ASSEMBLY

    Dump the native assembler code of compiled functions.